Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 \subsubsection{Potsdam Dataset}

 As for the Vaihingen dataset, official results for the Potsdam dataset are reported only by the challenge organization.
-For this dataset, we have four submissions, one for each network presented in Section~\ref{sec:methodology} trained with the 6 classes (which are represented in the official results as UFMG\_1 to 4).
+For this dataset, we have four submissions, one for each network presented in Section~\ref{sec:methodology} trained with the 6 classes (which are represented, in the official results, as UFMG\_1 to 4).
 In this dataset, there is no need to disregard the clutter/background class, since it has a sufficient amount of samples (4.96\%).
 As before, all submissions related to the proposed work does not use any post-processing.

 Table~\ref{tab:potsdam_results} summarizes some results reported by the organizers.
-Again, in addition to our results, the table also compiles the \textbf{best results of each work} with enough information to make a fair comparison.
+Again, besides our results, the table also compiles the \textbf{best results of each work} with enough information to make a fair comparison.
+Visual examples of the proposed method, for the validation and test sets, are presented in Figures~\ref{fig:postdam_validation_results} and~\ref{fig:postdam_test_results}, respectively.

 The proposed work achieved competitive results, appearing in third place according to the overall accuracy.
 DST\_5~\cite{sherrah2016fully} and RIT\_L7~\cite{liu2017dense} are the best result in terms of overall accuracy.
-However, they have a larger number of trainable parameters when compared to our proposed networks, as can be seen in Figure~\ref{potsdam}.
-This outcome corroborates with previous results , reaffirming obtained conclusions.
+However, they have a larger number of trainable parameters when compared to our proposed networks, as seen in Figure~\ref{potsdam}.
+This outcome corroborates with previous results, reaffirming obtained conclusions.